fedelopez77/sympa/README.md

 # sympa
 Embeddings graphs in **sym**metric s**pa**ces.
-Code for the papers "Symmetric Spaces for Graph Embeddings: A Finsler-Riemannian Approach" (link to paper coming soon) published at ICML 2021, and the paper ["Hermitian Symmetric Spaces for Graph Embeddings"](https://arxiv.org/abs/2105.05275) published at DiffGeo4DL @ NeurIPS 2020.
+Code for the papers ["Symmetric Spaces for Graph Embeddings: A Finsler-Riemannian Approach"](https://arxiv.org/abs/2106.04941) published at ICML 2021, and the paper ["Hermitian Symmetric Spaces for Graph Embeddings"](https://arxiv.org/abs/2105.05275) published at DiffGeo4DL @ NeurIPS 2020.

 <p align="middle">